Table of Contents

 You may have often heard that crude is the new gold, but unlike gold, it has much more impact on the other commodities; no doubt, it is one of the most traded commodities globally.
-The price of crude oil affects the prices of different commodity products such as natural gas and gasoline, but that’s not because oil prices also significantly affect bonds, stocks, and forex traded worldwide.
+The price of crude oil affects the prices of different commodity products, such as natural gas and gasoline.
+However, that’s not because oil prices significantly affect bonds, stocks, and forex traded worldwide.

 What are oil futures?

-Oil futures represents contracts in which you agree to buy or sell oil at a predetermined price, on a predetermined date.
-Usually, a futures contract specifying the earliest delivery date.
-For gasoline, heating oil, and propane each contract expires on the last business day of the month.
+Oil futures represent contracts in which you agree to buy or sell oil at a predetermined price on a predetermined date.
+Usually, a futures contract specifies the earliest delivery date.
+For gasoline, heating oil, and propane, each contract expires on the last business day of the month.

 By trading oil futures, you can trade rising prices and falling prices.

-To buy oil futures or oil options you need to trade on a commodities exchange using your broker.
+It would help if you traded on a commodities exchange using your broker to buy oil futures or options.
 You can invest in oil in 3 ways:

-• Buy shares of oil companies that are in oil business
+- Buy shares of oil companies that are in the oil business.

-How many barrels of oil in a futures contract?
+How many barrels of oil are in a futures contract?

-There are 1,000 barrels or 42,000 gallons in one futures contract.
-However, the trader does not need to pay the full amount of the contract because of high leverage in oil futures trading.
+One futures contract contains 1,000 barrels or 42,000 gallons.
+However, because of the high leverage in oil futures trading, the trader does not need to pay the full amount of the contract.

 Who buys oil futures?

-Oil futures buy people who like active and volatile markets, usually trend traders.
-Oil futures, as derivative securities, give the holder the right to purchase oil at a specified price.
+Oil futures are bought by people who like active and volatile markets, usually trend traders.
+As derivative securities, oil futures give the holder the right to purchase oil at a specified price.

-With changing times, nations are thinking of developing and using renewable energy sources, but crude remains the popular energy source.
-Though that’s about its general usage, the best way to take advantage of this commodity is by trading crude oil through oil futures, a derivative instrument.
-The question may arise in your mind that who buys oil futures, what are oil futures, and how to trade oil futures, right?
-Well, this article would answer all your doubts.
+With changing times, nations are considering developing and using renewable energy sources, but crude remains popular.
+Though that’s about its general usage, the best way to exploit this commodity is by trading crude oil through oil futures, a derivative instrument.
+The question may arise in your mind: who buys oil futures, what are oil futures, and how do you trade oil futures?
+Well, this article will answer all your doubts.

-As you might know, crude is a raw form used to make heating oil, gasoline, diesel, petrol, fuels, and other petrochemical products.
+As you might know, crude oil is a raw material used to make heating, gasoline, diesel, petrol, fuels, and other petrochemical products.
 Even in these different types, there are various fundamental grades and popularity levels for trading purposes.
-The most famous crude oil futures is “light sweet crude oil” as it is easy to transform it into other products; it gets traded on NYMEX (New York Mercantile Exchange.)
-In the second place comes Brent Blend Crude oil, which is mostly traded on the London market.
+The most famous crude oil futures are “light sweet crude oil” as it is easily transformed into other products; it gets traded on NYMEX (New York Mercantile Exchange.)
+In second place comes Brent Blend Crude oil, which is mainly traded in the London market.

 The futures market for crude oil is highly active and attractive to traders.
-These futures contracts’ rates get affected even by the smallest of news, making it a heaven for day traders and swing traders.
-Oil futures markets are volatile and suitable for short-term trading, but you can get burnt if you lack skills and knowledge.
+These futures contracts’ rates are affected even by the smallest news, making it a haven for day traders and swing traders.
+Oil futures markets are volatile and suitable for short-term trading, but you can get burned if you lack skills and knowledge.

 Types of Oil Futures

-Three major countries across the globe are pioneers in producing oil.
-The United States is in the first place, and recently Russia has taken second place of Saudi Arabia, putting it in third place.
+Three major countries worldwide are pioneers in producing oil.
+The United States is in first place, and recently, Russia has taken second place behind Saudi Arabia, putting it in third place.

-There are many types of oil futures, like there are many markets to trade them.
-One such is WTI (West Texas Intermediate), which is crude from the US wells; this product is sweet and light and suitable for gasoline.
+There are many types of oil futures and many markets to trade them.
+One such is WTI (West Texas Intermediate), which is crude from the US wells; this product is sweet, light, and suitable for gasoline.
 It is traded on the Chicago Mercantile Exchange (CME) under the ticker name CL.

-Another one is NYMEX Middle Eastern crude, also known as the Dubai and Oman oil; its high sulfur content is heavy and sour.
+Another one is NYMEX Middle Eastern crude, also known as Dubai and Oman oil.
+Its high sulfur content makes it heavy and sour.
 It is traded on the Dubai Mercantile Exchange.

-If you want to learn more about the crude market and keep yourself updated with the ups and downs, you should follow the Weekly Energy Stocks report released by the U.S. Energy Information Administration (EIA) every Wednesday around 1 o’clock noon (Eastern Time.)
+Suppose you want to learn more about the crude market and update yourself with the ups and downs.
+In that case, you should follow the Weekly Energy Stocks report released by the U.S. Energy Information Administration (EIA) every Wednesday around 1 o’clock noon (Eastern Time.)

 What are Oil Futures?